 We run Brilliant Club Research Cafés across the year, where The Brilliant Club Midlands Regional Director will provide more information about what being a Brilliant Club tutor entails and the application process.
 You will also hear from BCU Brilliant Club tutors about their experiences.
 Successful applicants will then be invited to a Brilliant Club Assessment Centre to undertake a short interviewed a series of short tasks.

 Once you become a Brilliant Club tutor, you are a tutor for life!
 You can undertake an Autumn, Spring or Summer placement whenever suits you to fit around your research and other commitments.

 The BCU Brilliant Club Ambassador

-We are delighted to be the first University to have a dedicated Brilliant Club Ambassador, which is a paid position for a Brilliant Club tutor to help advocate the Brilliant Club’s activities, get involved in assessment centres and our Research Cafes.
+We are delighted to be the first University to have had a dedicated Brilliant Club Ambassador, which is a paid position for a Brilliant Club tutor to help advocate the Brilliant Club’s activities, get involved in assessment centres and our Research Cafes.

 Media and links